The Best Temporary Hair Color for Kids: 13 Products to Try

 This spray-on sparkle is pure magic in a can.
 Packed with the finest flecks of glitter, it will make strands glimmer whenever it hits the light.
 Just make sure you give the can a good shake before every use as glitter tends to settle to the bottom.
 Treat this like you would a hairspray and use it as a finishing touch on dry hair.
-The mist comes in four shades (though we’ve taken a shine to rosé, which is a rose gold glitter) and washes out when you shampoo.
+The mist comes in four shades (we love rosé, which is a rose gold glitter) and washes out when you shampoo.

 Best For Ombré Highlights

 For sun-kissed strands without any bleach or sunburn, try this subtle highlight spray.
-The warm shade is equal parts golden and copper and brightens hair in a matter of spritzes.
 As with any spray-on formula, we recommend that you protect your child’s eyes and mouth by covering their face with a shield or towel while you quickly spray each section.
 Then, hold the can at an arm’s length from the hair and spray in small bursts to get an even application.
-The no-commitment color dries down quickly, doesn’t make strands sticky or crunchy and washes out easily with shampoo.
+The no-commitment color dries quickly, doesn’t make strands sticky or crunchy and washes out easily with shampoo.

 3. Mofajang Hair Coloring Wax

 Though it’s labeled as “hair coloring material,” users describe this temporary color as having a wax- or pomade-like texture.
 Apply it to slightly damp hair (you want it to be at least 80 percent dry) and start with a finger’s worth of wax on each section of hair you want to color.
 The more wax you use, the firmer it will dry.
 The highly pigmented color (in shades like purple and red) and spreadable texture wins bonus points for its compatibility with curly and natural hair.

 4. Jerome Russell B Wild Color Spray